 For most payroll calculations, the program determines the calculation type and the taxes that a calculation is subject to based on the tax type.

-If you select tax type 0-None, however, you instead of the program can select the calculation type.
+If you select tax type 0-None, however, you can select the calculation type.

 Calculation type 1-Deduct from Employee